mtuwtf/polcon/README.md

 This work would not have been possible without the amazing work by Kristaps Dzonsons, the author of kcgi - https://kristaps.bsd.lv/kcgi/.
 Kristaps is brilliant!
 I admire and appreciate all of his work.
 Anyone using my project's code would be best served by reading about the BCHS STACK - https://learnbchs.org/.

 This project will assume that you are going to run this on OpenBSD using the default web server, httpd.
-It is not a must but I strongly recommended doing so for reasons that I will not go into here.
+It is not a must but I strongly recommend doing so for reasons that I will not go into here.
 The database that I use is PostgreSQL and this project assumes that you will be using Postgres as well.

 This doc is still a WIP.